 Lagoon 50 unbelievable upgrades with John Pruim

-For anyone wanting to make upgrades to their boat and wondering what you can do to make your yacht self-sufficient, this is the post for you…
+For anyone wanting to make upgrades to their boat and wondering what you can do to make your yacht self-sufficient, this tech-savvy Lagoon 50 owner is all about making this boat the best of the best with all the latest in technology…

 Lagoon number 4